 Who is Covered by L&I?

 Virtually all employees in Washington state are covered by workers’ compensation insurance.
-About 70% of Washington workers are entitled to workers’ comp benefits through L&I. The remaining 30% file claims directly through their self-insured employers.
+More than 70% of Washington workers are entitled to workers’ comp benefits through L&I. The rest file claims directly through their self-insured employers.